 The policy states that materials will be sent one week in advance of the meeting and we have been posting materials by end of day on the Wednesday prior to the meeting, with few exceptions.
 Every effort is made to have reports and updates with minimal education jargon.
-Reporting has started on the seven Ends policies of the District Improvement Plan - each strategy has key update points and initiatives that are in progress.
-We will also add supporting documents as evidence of work done.
-I welcome feedback from DEC members on this reporting format.
+Reporting on the seven Ends policies of the District Improvement Plan is underway (Ends #1 - 3 completed) - each strategy has key update points and initiatives that are in progress.
+We also add supporting documents as evidence of work done.
+We must now have our updated District Improvement Plan to EECD by June so have started the monitoring reports earlier.
+I welcome feedback from DEC members on the reporting format.
 Members do ask questions which is helpful, and staff appreciate having the opportunity to share their work with DEC.